 Trams in Riga made their first appearance in 1882, and have been in operation in the city longer than any other mode of public transportation.
 Today, the Riga tram network comprises 8 lines and is 182 kilometers (114 miles) long with 231 stops.
 Annually, it has nearly 33 million passengers.

-Planning to travel to the capital of Latvia soon?
-Here are some pictures of Riga trams and streets from my walks through the city.
+Planning to travel to the capital of Latvia?
+Below are pictures of Riga trams and streets from my walks through the city.

-I hope you enjoyed my photos of Riga trams and streets!
+I hope you enjoyed my photos of Riga trams and streets.
 Please share this post with your friends on your social media.
-Here are a few more informative and interesting articles that I recommend you read next:
+Here are a few more posts that I recommend you read next:

-- In pictures: The trams and streets of Seville
+- In pictures: The trams and streets of Seville, Spain

 - In pictures: The trams and streets of Łódź, Poland